alohawild/python_class/README.md

 ```
 At this point the pi_calc.py program should run.
 ### Install float point addition to allow us to use 50 digit float.
-Use `pip install googlefinance.client` to install Google Finance.
-Again prompts are all postive.
+Use `pip install mpmath` to install support for arbitrary-precision floating-point arithmetic.
+This is from the mpmath.org and has been in use for years.

 # Example programs
 There are a set of programs that are available to learn Python.
 Two are easy.
 Two are amazingly hard.
 One is given as an example of a possible improvement.